readmeio/api/docs/making-requests.md

   });
 ```

-By supplying a timeout to `.config({ timeout })`, in milliseconds, `api` will automatically initialize an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to handle timing out your request if it takes longer than you wish.
-Please note, however, that if you set a custom timeout the error that is thrown will be an instance of `AbortError`, **not** `FetchError`.
+By supplying a timeout to `.config({ timeout })`, in milliseconds, `api` will automatically initialize an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to abort your request if it takes longer than your `timeout` value.
+Please note that if you set a custom timeout, the error that is thrown will be an instance of `AbortError`, **not** `FetchError`.

 > 📘
 >